 Level 12 – Max Level Beast Master Build for BG3

-If you reached this point, then you have completed leveling up your Ranger to the max level in Baldur’s Gate 3.
+If you reached this point, then you have completed levelling up your Beast Master to the max level in Baldur’s Gate 3.
 Congratulations!

 You can now select one more Feat for your character.
-If you didn’t already get Sharpshooter back at Level 8, pick that up now.
+We recommend choosing the Sharpshooter Feat.

 Max Level 12 Beast Master Build for BG3